gears/gears/docs/index.rst

 Gears is a library to compile, concatenate and minify JavaScript and CSS assets, highly inspired by Ruby's Sprockets_.
-It includes support for writing scripts, styles and client templates using CoffeeScript_, Handlebars_, Stylus_, Less_, SASS_ and SCSS_.
+It includes support for writing scripts, styles and client templates using CoffeeScript_, Handlebars_, Stylus_, Less_.
 New compilers can be also easily added.

 There is also: